mjfwest/swat-em/doc/API/source/install.rst

-If you running windows and don't want to deal with a python interpreter you can download an '*'.exe installer or a  portable '*'.zip version which includes all python dependencies from https://sourceforge.net/projects/swat-em/
+If you running windows and don't want to deal with a python interpreter you can download an \*.exe installer or a  portable \*.zip version which includes all python dependencies from https://sourceforge.net/projects/swat-em/